s4sahiko/quantc/README.md

-# QuantCarya
+# QuantC

-QuantCarya is a secure, temporary file-sharing web application that allows users to upload files and retrieve them using a unique access code.
+QuantC is a secure, temporary file-sharing web application that allows users to upload files and retrieve them using a unique access code.
 All files are automatically deleted after 48 hours to ensure privacy and reduce data exposure.

 # Live Application